rameenaamir137/Cricket_Game/README.md

 **13.** The program will also calculate the Best Man of the match, independent of the winning or losing team.<br>
 # Program Structure

-The program will follow the following structure:
+The program will follow the following structure:<br>

 **Player class:** Represents a cricket player.
 It will have attributes such as player name, runs scored, and whether the player is currently playing or out.<br>
 **Team class:** Represents a team.
 It will have attributes such as team name, list of players, and total score.<br>